morrildl/warden/README.md

 You would use this recipe if you want to generate fresh Android app signing keys, such as for a production release build.

-## Production Android APK Signing Config
+## Production Android Signing Config

 A typical configuration file set up to sign binaries for a single Android device will look something like this: